 - Budget for security: gated housing, alarms, or private guards increase monthly costs.

-- Opt for private healthcare: faster access but higher out-of-pocket spending compared to public hospitals.
+- Opt for private healthcare: faster access, but higher out-of-pocket spending than public hospitals.

 - Plan travel carefully: avoid high-risk areas, especially at night, to reduce personal risk and insurance premiums.